rakeshjayanna/SpendSight/README.md

 ## 🚀 How to Use

-1. Download the PowerBI file    OR
+1. Download the PowerBI file with extension .pbix
-2. Download or copy sql queries into your MySQL database
-3. Download the csv files
-4. Use DAX in PowerBI
-5. Then you have the complete analytics
+2. After downloading run it with PowerBI

 ---